incognos/github-action-expo-version-set-on-tag/README.md

 - Please note that it will only work for app.json and not app.config.js, then you'll have to roll your own.

 # Contribution Guide

-## Create a JavaScript Action using TypeScript

-Use this template to bootstrap the creation of a TypeScript action.:rocket:

-This template includes compilation support, tests, a validation workflow, publishing, and versioning guidance.

-If you are new, there's also a simpler introduction.
-See the [Hello World JavaScript Action](https://github.com/actions/hello-world-javascript-action)

-### Create an action from this template

-Click the `Use this Template` and provide the new repo details for your action

 ### Code in Main